-I had a friend ask me this question, What is Couch Potato Investing?
-For those starting out, it may not be obvious what I mean when I talk about this investing concept.
-There are great primers on Couch Potato Investing out there, read them as well.
+A co-worker asked me this question: What is Couch Potato Investing?
+It may not be obvious what I mean when discussing this investing concept for those starting out.
+There are great primers on Couch Potato Investing out there.
+Read them as well.

-The Couch Potato Investor label is actually quite descriptive.
-These are investors who do not wish to be bothered by day-to-day investing issues.
+The Couch Potato Investor label is quite descriptive.
+These investors do not wish to be bothered by day-to-day investing issues.
 They simply want to set up their investments and occasionally come back and take simple actions on their portfolio (in military terms, fire and forget).

-How big or small your portfolio ends up being, is up to you.
+How big or small your portfolio ends up being is up to you.
 It is possible to have the greatest couch potato portfolio, which is a two Index Fund (yes, that is possible).
-Others might argue that you are not diversified enough with 2 funds, and should have a more funds, so typically your portfolio ends up being:
+Others might argue that you are not diversified enough with two funds, and should have more funds, so typically your portfolio ends up being:

 - Canadian Index – to invest in your country and such